Bernardo Davanzati: Biography

-His Scisma d'Inghilterra was first published in 1602 in Rome.
+His Scisma d'Inghilterra [The Anglican Schism], an account of contemporary English history first published in Rome in 1602.
 It was a concise version of a work of Girolamo Pollini, on the English Reformation, which itself was dependent on a Latin work of 1585 written by Nicholas Sander and Edward Rishton.
 John Milton used its imprimaturs (from the 1638 edition) as an illustration on his Areopagitica.